caching-tools/next-shared-cache/apps/cache-testing/README.md

 npm run build:app
 ```

-Finally, from within this `apps/cache-testing` directory, you can run the tests with:
+Finally, you can run the tests with:

 ```
-npx playwright test
+npm run e2e
 ```